Presents for Teenage Boys

 Boys are interested in all different types of sports including basketball, football, soccer, golf, hockey, and skateboarding.
-Skateboarding is rapidly gaining the most interest among boys of this age.
 Besides equipment for these sports, the students listed posters, trading cards, hats, pencils, t-shirts, socks, athletic shorts, magazines, and key chains bearing team logos as great gifts.
 There was also interest in indoor basketball hoops and rubber (non-house-damaging) balls.
 Another idea that I found interesting was storage boxes, under-the-bed boxes, and sturdy bins decorated in favorite team colors and symbols to hold trading cards and other items.
 Moms might appreciate this gift as well.

 The most popular non-team-oriented outdoor sport was fishing.
 Hunting came in a close second.
 Many boys expressed an interest in new tackle, a new tackle box, fishing pole, and other outdoor equipment like folding chairs.
 Fill a tackle box with flashlight, batteries, mosquito repellent, a hat, and other fishing paraphernalia and surprise that hard-to-buy-for relative or friend.

 Hunting equipment depends on what they are hunting for.
 When all else fails, ask another hunter.

 Toys / Hobbies

 Boys of all ages love video games, game stations, and hand-held games.
 If you are not certain what they have or what they like, a gift certificate to their favorite store or rental shop will make them very happy.